eegli/pampa.place/README.md

 - `geojson/raw/NUTS_RG_03M_2021_4326.json` (source: [Eurostat](https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts))

 You can of course also provide your own GeoJSON source.
-The links above point to many more interesting geo data sets.
+The sources above have many more interesting geo data available.
 If you have Shapefile maps (e.g. from the US Census Bureau), you can convert them to GeoJSON here:

 - [https://ogre.adc4gis.com/](https://ogre.adc4gis.com/)